Transportation Is a Freedom Many in Our Community Lack

 Ongoing senior transportation needs here in Central Indiana

 Over the last 12 months, CICOA provided more than 30,000 rides, and 65 percent of those riders were Black.
-When we look at these numbers alone, it’s clear that diversity, equity and inclusion must be part of our conversation to effectively serve the community.
+When we look at these numbers alone, it’s clear that understanding the unique needs of our community members must be part of our conversation to effectively serve their basic needs.

 Our clients’ greatest ongoing transportation needs are for dialysis treatments and medical appointments.
 We also saw a big jump during COVID-19 for requests for rides to the grocery store.
 Think about that for a minute.
 Your neighbors don’t have a way to buy groceries.